 Assignment of Investment Income - State law allows income from deposits and investments to be credited to either the General Fund or the fund making the investment.
-The City's policy is to credit all income from deposits and investments to the General Fund.
+The City's policy is to credit all income from deposits and investments to the fund making the investment.